uwplse/Cassius/README.md

       (=> (is-interactive b) (onscreen b)))

 Note that `is-interactive` and `onscreen` are shorthands built into the assertion language.
-Consult `assertions.vizassert` for more examples. <!-- TODO better examples -->
+Consult `general.vizassert` for more examples. <!-- TODO better examples -->

 The syntax of the assertion language is defined in